irbekrm/GildedRose/README.md

 When shop's items are updated at the end of the day, for each item a new instance of wrapper class is created (depending on the name of the item it is either GenericWrapper or a class that extends GenericWrapper, such as BrieWrapper).
 `updateQuality` method of that instance is then called.

-Wrapper classes have item property that holds a reference to the original item.
-They also have setters and getters that allow to access item's sellIn and quality as if they were properties of the wrapper instance itself.
+Wrapper classes have `item` property that holds a reference to the original item.
+They also have setters and getters that allow to access item's `sellIn` and `quality` properties as if they were properties of the wrapper instance itself.

 `GenericWrapper` class has a `setState` method that implements the rules that apply to most items.
 This method is inherited by the other wrapper classes that extend `GenericWrapper`.